eventespresso/event-espresso-core/readme.txt

 > I chose EE because, a few years ago, I was using it on a personal website and loved it.
 So, when I discovered that our current event management system that is deployed in other areas of campus was completely deficient for this initiative's needs, I didn't even hesitate to use EE.

 Rob Domaschuk

-> The best event plugin system we have used!
-We just closed registration for a girls/ladies conference at our church next month.
-This year we have over 400 registrants and only a few were mail-ins.
-Everyone else registered on our website, which is running Event Espresso.
-We had to close registration early because we are at capacity!
-We also received a lot of compliments on the “new system”.
-Registrants stated that it was much easier to use than in previous years.

-Amanda Leigh

 Read more [testimonials](https://eventespresso.com/testimonials/?utm_source=wordpress_org&utm_medium=link&utm_campaign=ee4_decaf_plugin_testimonials_tab) from our satisfied customers.